A budget that backs FE, delivered by a government that can’t stop undermining itself

 All of this – as a collective package – will support the journey to economic growth.

-I fully welcome today’s Budget not least because it signals commitment to a plan of action to ensure better lives for the UK and all who occupy her.
+I fully welcome today’s Budget, not least because it signals a commitment to a plan of action to ensure better lives for the UK and all who occupy her.
 But – and there is always a but – no matter how difficult this Budget has been for the government to pull together, if they are to ensure the UK understands the task at hand and supports that task, going forward all of this flip-flopping, leaking and so-called ‘financial fandango’ has to stop.
 Especially if the aim is to reverse opinions of the 0 per cent of polled UK residents who feel the economy is in ‘very good shape.’

-What lies ahead will be challenging if we are to solve the problems together and each ‘do our bit.’
+What lies ahead will be challenging if we are to solve the problems together and each “do our bit”.

 UK residents must be able to have confidence that when the government makes a decision, that decision must be written out in indelible ink and communicated appropriately.

-All of this confusion and constant leaking – right up to even today’s OBR leak – has led to a hesitancy for employers to invest in skills, business confidence has been reduced, and economic confidence is at an all-time low.
-To get on with it and indeed ‘do our bit’ we need consistency in plan and message, and direction must be maintained.
+All of this confusion and constant leaking – right up to today’s OBR leak – has led to a hesitancy for employers to invest in skills, business confidence has been reduced, and economic confidence is at an all-time low.
+To get on with it and indeed ‘do our bit’, we need consistency in plan and message, and direction must be maintained.

 We must be able to focus on teaching, studying and working so that when the growth of our economy comes – and it will – we are ready to take advantage of what that means and truly be a part of it.